Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Introduction

 \section{Introduction}

-A comprehensive understanding of dynamic human environments is essential for autonomous mobile robots to safely and smoothly enter our daily lives~\citep{chen2017socially}.
-The mobile robot needs to effectively encode motion patterns of surrounding pedestrians from observation data, accurately predict their future trajectories, and efficiently plan its own paths for rapid task execution free of safety risks~\citep{ziebart2009planning, du2020online}.
-Social awareness is crucial for robots to achieve such human-centered autonomy, and significant progress has been made to acquire this capability by studying human-human interaction and predicting trajectories of multiple pedestrians~\citep{alahi2016social, vemula2018social, gupta2018social, ivanovic2019trajectron, zhang2019sr}.
-These interactive models inspired new contributions in multi-agent motion planning and crowd navigation~\citep{chen2019crowd, liu2020decentralized}.
+\IEEEPARstart{A}{utonomous} mobile robots must comprehensively understand dynamic human environments to safely and smoothly enter our daily lives~\cite{chen2017socially, rudenko2020human}.
+A human-centered robot should effectively encode motion patterns of surrounding pedestrians from observation, accurately predict their future trajectories, and efficiently plan its own paths for safe and rapid task execution~\cite{ziebart2009planning, du2020online}.
+Significant progress has been made in understanding human-human interaction and predicting trajectories of multiple pedestrians~\cite{alahi2016social, vemula2018social, gupta2018social, zhang2019sr}, which inspired new contributions in crowd navigation~\cite{chen2019crowd, liu2020decentralized}.

-Despite the fruitful results on building socially aware architectures for multi-pedestrian trajectory prediction, previous works usually hold two assumptions which may burden their robotic applications in the real world.
-The first assumption is positions of all pedestrians are successfully tracked at all times.
-The second assumption is the target agent (pedestrian or robot) pays attention to all pedestrians in the considered public scene regardless of the size of space~\citep{gupta2018social}.
+Despite the fruitful results in building socially aware architectures for multi-pedestrian trajectory prediction, previous works usually hold two assumptions which may burden their robotic applications.
+The first assumption is that positions of all pedestrians are successfully tracked at all times.
+The second assumption is the target agent (pedestrian or robot) pays attention to all pedestrians in the public scene~\cite{gupta2018social}.